NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

 $ sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-With the following command you install a pod-network add-on to the control plane node.
+With the following command, you install a pod-network add-on to the control plane node.
 We are using calico as the pod-network add-on here:

 ```
 $ kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml
 ```

-You can run below commands to ensure all pods are up and running:
+You can execute the below commands to ensure that all pods are up and running

 ```
 $ kubectl get pods --all-namespaces